Posted on August 26 2020

 This unique Australian resource has been a boon for jewellery lovers and investors for several decades, but the pink party is about to come to an end.

-With the imminent closure of the world’s biggest source of pink diamonds, you’ll need to act quickly to secure your own little piece of this most exquisite geological wonder.
+With the recent closure of the world’s biggest source of pink diamonds, you’ll need to act quickly to secure your own little piece of this most exquisite geological wonder.

 See the range of Pink Kimberley and Blush pink diamond jewellery in store at Duffs or browse the collection here .